Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Introduction

 Existing approaches have explored optimizing dropout rates during training~\cite{ba2013adaptive,gal2017concrete,kingma2015variational}, often relying on labeled data to learn optimal dropout parameters.
 However, these methods result in fixed dropout rates that remain static during inference, unable to adapt to new or diverse input distributions encountered after deployment.
-Moreover, in many practical scenarios, especially in medical applications, ground truth labels may not be available during inference, necessitating methods that can adapt without supervision.
+When the model’s architecture and parameters are inaccessible at inference, or the training dropout setting is unknown, post-hoc dropout methods enable uncertainty estimation without modifying training.
+Techniques like dropout injection at test time~\cite{ledda2023dropout} and infer-dropout~\cite{mi2022training} apply dropout retrospectively to pre-trained models, offering flexibility in inference, such as widening predictive intervals in safety-critical settings.
+However, their reliance on fixed dropout rates makes them insensitive to data variability and may be suboptimal in heterogeneous settings like medical applications.

 To address these limitations, we propose leveraging information theory to dynamically adjust dropout rates during inference.
 By viewing dropout as controlled noise injection and each layer as a noisy communication channel~\cite{cover1999elements}, we can quantify the information loss induced by dropout in each layer's feature maps.
 This perspective allows us to adjust dropout rates per layer and per input instance, aiming to maintain a desired level of information retention while introducing sufficient variability for uncertainty estimation.